damilarekoiki/project-management/README.md

 ## Architecture

-- MVC pattern - I made used of the MVC pattern using `Inertia.js` to controll the flow of page navigation.
-This was done to speed up implementation and delivery of this task, and also to have just 1 code repository instead of 2.
-I also have `APIs` set up in api.php to handle REST requests coming from Vue.js. `Sanctum` is best fit for this application as it handles both stateful and stateless(REST) requests authentications.
+- MVC pattern - I made use of the MVC pattern; using the Eloquent model, contollers, and then for the view, I used `Inertia.js` to render Vue components.
+I used Inertia so as to speed up the implementation and the delivery of this task, and also to have only 1 code repository instead of 2.
+I also have `APIs` set up in api.php to handle REST requests coming from the Vue components. `Sanctum` is best fit for the authentication of this application as it handles both stateful and stateless(REST) requests authentications.

-- Repository pattern - I made use of the repository pattern so as to delegate communication to a database table to just one class.
+- Repository pattern - I made use of the repository pattern so as to delegate transactions on a database table to just one class.

 - Action pattern - I created some invokable controllers to handle only one concern.